centic9/jgit-cookbook/README.md

 #### Run it

-    Import the project into an Eclipse workspace and execute the snippets there.
+    Import the project into your favourite IDE and execute the snippets there.

 #### Currently the following snippets are available